How to Crochet: Star StitchBy Erin Burger – 95 Comments

 This tutorial is for both right and left handed people.
 For left handed pictures, roll your mouse over the image and it will change for you.

-Row 1: pull up a loop in 2nd ch from hook and in each of the next 4 ch, yo and pull through all 6 stitches on hook, ch 1 to close star.
+Row 1: pull up a loop in 2nd ch from hook and in each of the next 4 ch, yo and pull through all 6 stitches on hook (where will be a total of 6 loops, disregard error in this first photo which only shows 5), ch 1 to close star.

 This is your first star and it should look like this (continue on with pattern)

 Here’s what your first row should look like

 Row 2: ch 2, turn, 3 hdc in each ch-1 from the previous row, ch3 turn.

 Row 3: pull up loops in the 2nd and 3rd ch of turning ch-3 and in the next 3 hdc, yarn over and pull through all 6 loops on hook, ch 1 to close star *pull up a loop in ch-1, pull up a loop in last ch of star just made, pull up a loop in each of the next 3 hdc, yarn over and pull through all 6 loops on hook, ch 1 to close star, repeat from * across. hdc in last hdc.

 Repeat Rows 2 and 3 until appropriate length is reached.

 - Holding the previous star between your thumb and forefinger while working will help while working through these instructions.
 I do it like this: